Updated: 2 July 2022

 Spirits

-- Vodka – any reasonable brand will do, but it’s worth paying a couple of dollars to avoid the bottom shelf and its associated industrial cleaner taste.
-I’m a fan of of the Absolut from Sweden, it has a clean taste and is good value.
+Any reasonable brand will do, but it’s worth paying a couple of dollars to avoid the bottom shelf and its associated industrial-cleaner taste.
+I’m a fan of Absolut, Titos and Ketel One.

-- Gin – preferably a dry style such as a ‘London Dry’ Beefeater or Bombay Sapphire.
-We want to keep it simple (for now) so I’d avoid some of the newer brands with ‘exotic’ botanicals as those flavours will influence the cocktails too much.
+Preferably a dry style like Beefeater or Bombay Sapphire.
+We want to keep it simple (for now), so I’d avoid many of the newer brands with ‘exotic’ botanicals as those flavours will influence the cocktails too much.

-- Rum – white or light – A good light rum, something like Havana 3 Años (- if you’re from the USA and can’t buy anything Cuban, Mount Gay, El Dorado, and Santa Teresa all make good products)
+A good light rum, something like Havana 3 Años.
+If you’re from the USA and can’t buy Cuban, Mount Gay, El Dorado, and Santa Teresa all make good products.

-- Tequila – white (blanco) – look for ‘100% Agave’ on the bottle; we want to avoid the nasty ‘mixtos’ brands and their associated taste of gasoline.
-El Jimador is good, standard Jose Cuervo or anything with a novelty sombrero, not so much.
+Look for ‘100% Agave’ on the bottle; we want to avoid the nasty ‘mixtos’ brands and their associated taste of gasoline.
+El Jimador is good, anything with a novelty sombrero = avoid.

-- Bourbon / American whiskey – Easiest to start with a Bourbon over a rye.
-Brand wise, Makers Mark, Woodford Reserve are both good and easy to find.
+It’s easier to start with a Bourbon over a rye.
+Brand-wise, Makers Mark, Woodford Reserve are good and easy to find.

-- Blended Scotch whisky – you may choose to sip on Single Malt (and who could blame you!) but a blend will be more cost effective for mixed drinks.
+You may choose to sip on Single Malt (and who could blame you!), but a blend will be more cost-effective for mixed drinks.
 Try Johnny Walker Black or Chivas Regal.

-- Brandy – try for a VS Cognac, look for a deal on any of the big brands (Hennessy, Remy Martin etc)
+Look for a VS Cognac.
+You may be lucky and find a deal for one of the big brands (Hennessy, Remy Martin etc)

 Liqueurs